Raku/nqp/docs/ops.markdown

 # <a id="hll-specific"></a> HLL-Specific

+## bindcurhllsym
+* `bindcurhllsym(str $symname, $value)`

+Store a value in the current HLL's symbol hash at a given key.

-## bindhllsym / bindcurhllsym
+## bindhllsym
 * `bindhllsym(str $hllname, str $symname, $value)`
-* `bindcurhllsym(str $symname, $value)`

-Store a value in a specified HLL's symbol hash at a given key; the `cur` variant uses the hll the code that has the op in it was compiled for.
+Store a value in a specified HLL's symbol hash at a given key.

+## getcurhllsym
+* `getcurhllsym(str $symname --> Mu)`

+Retrieve a value from the current HLL's symbol hash at a given key.

-## gethllsym / getcurhllsym
+## gethllsym
 * `gethllsym(str $hllname, str $symname --> Mu)`
-* `getcurhllsym(str $symname --> Mu)`

-Retrieve a value from a specified HLL's symbol hash at a given key; The `cur` variant uses the hll the code that has the op in it was compiled for.
+Retrieve a value from a specified HLL's symbol hash at a given key.

 ## hllbool
 * `hllbool(int -> obj)`